-We will perform a two-step IPD, i.e. calculate the adjusted effect estimate from each included study and then perform a random-effects model meta-analysis using DerSimonian and Laird method [51] for binary outcomes and inverse variance method for other types of outcomes.
-The reason for choosing the two-step IPD over one-step IPD is the way the confounding factors are reported in the studies, for example, comorbidities can be reported as different types of performance indices and the extent of peritoneal disease can be reported in different ways [52, 53].
+We will perform a two-step IPD, i.e. calculate the adjusted effect estimate from each included study and then perform a random-effects model meta-analysis using DerSimonian and Laird method 56 for binary outcomes and inverse variance method for other types of outcomes.
+The reason for choosing the two-step IPD over one-step IPD is the way the confounding factors are reported in the studies, for example, comorbidities can be reported as different types of performance indices and the extent of peritoneal disease can be reported in different ways ^{57, 58}.
 However, if we agree on an approximation to convert different performance indices into a single measure and convert the different measures of extent of peritoneal involvement into a single measure, we will perform a single-step meta-analysis to check the robustness of the two-step meta-analysis.
-We will test our assumptions in approximations (of the different performance indices into a single measure and different measures of extent of peritoneal involvement into a single measure) by sensitivity analyses.
-We will use multilevel modelling to take the clustering of data in the studies into account for the one-step IPD meta-analysis, as the unit of analysis will be the individual participant.
+We will test our assumptions in approximations (of the different performance indices into a single measure) by sensitivity analyses.
+We will use multilevel modelling to take the clustering of data in the studies into account for the onestep IPD meta-analysis, as the unit of analysis will be the individual participant.